crisu83/capthatflag/README.md

 - Final entity class that can be initialized with JSON data through a factory
 - Functionality added by various components (both server and client)
-- Attributes stored under a single property (attributes)
+- Attributes stored under a single property
 - Can be serialize to JSON for network communication

 ### Gameplay